 - This solution allows UEs to detect FBS both in IDLE and CONNECTED modes

 - During IDLE mode, an attacker might be able to carry out a tailored attack against UEs at a specific area.
-Thus, this solution acts as an additional line of defense that allows the majority of the UEs to detect and avoid FBS even before SIB1 is acquired
+Thus, this solution acts as an additional line of defence that allows the majority of the UEs to detect and avoid FBS even before SIB1 is acquired

 - Beamforming is not a compulsory feature.
 This means that base stations that do not support beam forming cannot support this solution